 - Facial attributes recognition.
 MegaMatcher can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache.

 - Age estimation.
 MegaMatcher can optionally estimate person's age by analyzing the detected face in the image.

 - The biometric template record can contain several face samples belonging to the same person.
-These samples can be enrolled from different sources and at different times, thus allowing improvement in matching quality.
+These samples can be enrolled from different sources and at different times, thus allowing improvement in user experience during matching.
 For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or mustache, etc.